+The use of hydroelectric power should be done in а manner that minimizes environmental impact.
 The pricing of hydroelectric power generated at federal projects should be as low as possible, while ensuring that all costs to the federal government are fully recovered including the cost of federal capital.
 The federal government should continue to own and operate the federal power marketing agencies and should not sell, transfer, exchange or otherwise dispose of them.
 NLC supports the protection of municipal utility purchases of hydroelectric power through federal contracts.